hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/fpc-management.md

 # FPC Management

-This document defines the management APIs of FPC.
+This document defines the management APIs of FPC as part of the `peer` commandline tool.
 Such definition builds on the design diagrams describing the enclave creation, the enclave registration and the chaincode key generation.